BowenFu/matchit.cpp/README.md

 ---------

-## From Rust to matchit
+## From Rust to match(it)

-The document [From Rust to matchit](./From-Rust-to-matchit.md) gives equivalent samples for corresponding Rust samples.
+The document [From Rust to match(it)](./From-Rust-to-matchit.md) gives equivalent samples for corresponding Rust samples.

 There you may have a picture of what coding with `match(it)` would be like.

+## From Pattern Matching Proposal to match(it)

+The document [From Pattern Matching Proposal to match(it)](./From-Pattern-Matching-Proposal-to-matchit.md) gives equivalent samples for corresponding samples in the Match Pattern Matching Proposal.

+There you will see the pros and cons of the library over the proposal.

 ## Quick start.